Lszart/POKeDX/README.md

 ## Build

+This project uses Angular Material for some components.
+Run `ng add @angular/material` to add Angular Material to the application.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests